yAudit/reports-website/reports/01-2023-TempleDAO-Origami.md

 ### engn33r

 Integrations with GMX are usually a bit more complex that older DeFi protocols because of the different tokens and contracts involved, and this case is no different.
 Because GMX is dynamic and has frequent changes, like the removal of some cooldown parameters a few months ago, integrations with GMX must be designed for adaptation.
 The choice to use a custom vault that is not ERC4626 compliant is a bit unusual these days, but the vault appears to do its job properly so it doesn't matter much.
 Providing a token to compound GMX rewards while abstracting away the complexity of the protocol has the potential for use cases even outside of the TEMPLE token.

-## About yAcademy

-[yAcademy](https://yacademy.dev/) is an ecosystem initiative started by Yearn Finance and its ecosystem partners to bootstrap sustainable and collaborative blockchain security reviews and to nurture aspiring security talent. yAcademy includes [a fellowship program](https://yacademy.dev/fellowship-program/), a residents program, and [a guest auditor program](https://yacademy.dev/guest-auditor-program/).
-In the fellowship program, fellows perform a series of periodic security reviews and presentations during the program.
-Residents are past fellows who continue to gain experience by performing security reviews of contracts submitted to yAcademy for review (such as this contract).
-Guest auditors are experts with a track record in the security space who temporarily assist with the review efforts.